 - Member, New Hyde Park Chamber of Commerce.

 - Member, Friendly Sons of St. Patrick.

 - Member-at-Large, Shelter Rock District, Theodore Roosevelt Council, Boy Scouts of America.

 - Honorary Policy Committee Member – Jewish Advisory Network for Security on Long Island.

 - Member of numerous professional organizations, including the Nassau County Bar Association and Columbian Lawyers' Association (the professional association of Italian-American attorneys).

 Mr. Nicolello received his Bachelor of Arts degree in Government and Politics (Magna cum Laude) from St. John's University.
 He received his Juris Doctor from Fordham Law School.
 He is a member of the Alumni Associations of Fordham Law School and St. John's University.

 Rich Nicolello has been a practicing attorney since 1986.
-He is associated with the law firm of Congdon, Flaherty, O'Callaghan, Reid, Donlon, Travis & Fishlinger.
-He concentrates in the area of insurance law.
+He is partner in the law firm of Congdon, Flaherty, O'Callaghan, Reid, Donlon, Travis & Fishlinger and concentrates in the area of insurance law.
 Legislator Nicolello served as the Counsel to the Board of Education of the NHP - GCP School District from 1987-2009.
 Mr. Nicolello is admitted to the New York State Bar, as well as the Federal District Court for the Eastern and Southern Districts.
 He is also a member of the Nassau County Bar Association.